Carl-swex/Carl-swex/README.md

 ### Hello there

-2. Year Computer Science Student, living in Norway
+2. Year Math student, living in Norway

 -  I’m currently working on: Blog System written in Vue.js and Java
 -  I’m currently learning: Java